-Based on the availability of funds, the Department of Health will send you and your contractor a Certificate of Qualification.
-The Certificate of Qualification certifies that BRF funds are available for the installation of a BAT unit on your property.
-The BAT unit must be installed within 45 days of receiving the Certificate of Qualification.
-Extensions are granted at the discretion of the Department of Health and are subject to the availability of BRF funds.
+Based on the availability of funds, the Department of Health will send you and your contractor an official approval letter or email.
+The BAT unit must be installed within 45 days of the grant approval.
+Extensions may be granted at the discretion of the Department of Health and are subject to the availability of BRF funds.

 STEP 6: SCHEDULE INSTALLATION OF THE BAT UNIT

 Schedule the installation of the BAT unit with the selected contractor.
 Your contractor is responsible for applying for a County permit to install the BAT unit and notifying the Department of Health 48 hours prior to BAT installation.
 The grant does not cover the cost of the County permit fee, which is the responsibility of the property owner.
 The Department of Health and a manufacturer representative will inspect the BAT unit to ensure it complies with manufacturer and County requirements.

 STEP 7: VENDOR OR CONTRACTOR PAYMENT

 The approved vendor must submit an invoice to the Department of Health for payment.
 Payment will be made to the approved vendor based on the grant award.

 Bay Restoration Fund Grant Program